org-roam/org-roam/doc/configuration.md

 Every Org file, at any level of nesting, within `/path/to/org/` is considered part of the Org-roam ecosystem.

+## Org-roam Buffer

+The Org-roam buffer defaults to popping up from the right.
+You may choose to set it to pop up from the left with `(setq org-roam-buffer-position 'left)`.

 ## Org-roam Files

 These customization options revolve around the Org files created and